oneapi-src/oneDNN/doc/programming_model/data_types.md

   double-precision floating-point.

 @note
-  f16 operations may accumulate to f16 on GPU architectures older than Xe-HPC.
+  f16 operations may be faster with f16 accumulation on GPU architectures older than Xe-HPC.
 Newer architectures accumulate to f32.

 @note
   Boolean is only supported by the oneDNN graph API when the graph compiler